clvv/fasd/README.md

 # Tweaks

-Here are some shell variables that you can set before sourcing `f`.
+Some shell variables that you can set before sourcing `f`.

 ```
 $_F_DATA